lineofflight/peddler/README.md

 **Peddler** is a Ruby interface to the [Amazon MWS API](https://developer.amazonservices.com/), a collection of web services that help Amazon sellers programmatically exchange data on their listings, orders, payments, reports, and more.

-To use Amazon MWS, you must have an eligible seller account and register for MWS.
-This applies to developers as well.
+To use Amazon MWS, you must have an eligible seller account and [register as an application developer](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Registering.html#DG_Registering__RegisteringAsADeveloper).

+Amazon has [multiple regions](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html).
+Each region requires application developers to register individually.

 Some MWS API sections may require additional authorisation from Amazon.